KB4284848/OnePlusBot/Documentation.md

 Answers are configurable on a per channel basis.
 If embeds are chosen during configuration it is possible to set a custom color for them.\
 Once changes are made FAQ database need to be reloaded by using `;reloaddb` command (again **Staff** only command).

+Note: as of writing editing is not supported, and require firstly deleting command, reloading db, creating db and reloading db again.

 Normal users can use `;faq module` to display answer related to the module.